BonsaiDen/noir/README.md

 - [Documentation](https://bonsaiden.github.io/noir/doc/noir/) for the latest release on crates.io.

-> Please Note: **noir** is still work in progress , there will probably be a lot
+> Please Note: **noir** is still work in progress, there are lots of typos in
-> of types, quite a few bugs and probably a some API changes here and there.
+> its docs, quite a few bugs in the code and most likely also few API that won't
+> be the same in the final release.

 ## Screenshots